 - A neurological exam

 - Ultrasound.
-Ultrasound imaging, which uses high-frequency sound waves to produce images, is often used for an initial assessment for infants because it's a relatively simple, low-risk procedure.
+This test is often used for an initial assessment for infants because it's a relatively simple, low-risk procedure.
 The ultrasound device is placed over the soft spot (fontanel) on the top of a baby's head.
-Ultrasound may also detect hydrocephalus prior to birth when the procedure is used during routine prenatal examinations.
+Ultrasound might also detect hydrocephalus before birth during routine prenatal examinations.

-Children may need mild sedation for some MRI scans.
-However, some hospitals use a very fast version of MRI that generally doesn't require sedation.
+Children might need mild sedation for some MRI scans.
+However, some hospitals use a fast version of MRI that generally doesn't require sedation.

-Computerized tomography (CT) scan is a specialized X-ray technology that can produce cross-sectional views of the brain.
+CT scan.
+This specialized X-ray technology produces cross-sectional views of the brain.
 Scanning is painless and quick.
 But this test also requires lying still, so a child usually receives a mild sedative.

-Drawbacks to CT scanning include less detailed images than an MRI, and exposure to a small amount of radiation.
+CT scanning produces less detailed images than MRI does and causes exposure to a small amount of radiation.
 CT scans for hydrocephalus are usually used only for emergency exams.

-One of two surgical treatments may be used to treat hydrocephalus.
+One of two surgical treatments can be used to treat hydrocephalus.

 The most common treatment for hydrocephalus is the surgical insertion of a drainage system, called a shunt.
 It consists of a long, flexible tube with a valve that keeps fluid from the brain flowing in the right direction and at the proper rate.

 One end of the tubing is usually placed in one of the brain's ventricles.
-The tubing is then tunneled under the skin to another part of the body where the excess cerebrospinal fluid can be more easily absorbed — such as the abdomen or a chamber in the heart.
+The tubing is then tunneled under the skin to another part of the body — such as the abdomen or a heart chamber — where the excess fluid can be more easily absorbed.

-People who have hydrocephalus usually need a shunt system for the rest of their lives, and regular monitoring is required.
+People who have hydrocephalus usually need a shunt system for the rest of their lives.
+They require regular monitoring.

 Endoscopic third ventriculostomy

 Endoscopic third ventriculostomy is a surgical procedure that can be used for some people.
-In the procedure, your surgeon uses a small video camera to have direct vision inside the brain.
+The surgeon uses a small video camera see inside the brain.
 Your surgeon makes a hole in the bottom of one of the ventricles or between the ventricles to enable cerebrospinal fluid to flow out of the brain.

 Complications of surgery

 Any failure requires prompt attention, surgical revisions or other interventions.
-Signs and symptoms of problems may include:
+Fever or recurrence of the original symptoms of hydrocephalus should prompt an appointment with your doctor.

-Some people with hydrocephalus, particularly children, may need additional treatment, depending on the severity of long-term complications of hydrocephalus.
+Some people with hydrocephalus, particularly children, might need additional treatment, depending on the severity of long-term complications of hydrocephalus.

 - Pediatrician or physiatrist, who oversees the treatment plan and medical care